Factors That Affect the Length of Motorcycle Accident Lawsuits

 If settlement negotiations are finalized, the parties enter into a settlement agreement, which prevents any further legal action regarding the case.
 As mentioned above, cases are only drawn out for long periods of time when the parties cannot agree and more evidence is necessary to prove your case.
 If the parties cannot reach an agreement, a personal injury lawsuit may be filed in court to pursue compensation.
 Although most motorcycle accident cases are settled out of court, a trial may be needed if an insurance company does not respond or refuses the payout of a fair settlement.
 An experienced motorcycle accident attorney will determine whether filing a lawsuit is necessary.

-Contacting a motorcycle accident attorney as soon as possible after your accident will significantly increase your chances of a timely resolution.
+Contacting a motorcycle accident attorney in St. Louis or Kansas City as soon as possible after your accident will significantly increase your chances of a timely resolution.
 Through years of helping motorcyclists and their loved ones with their lawsuits after a motorcycle crash or accident, Brown & Crouppen’s motorcycle accident attorneys have experience in these types of cases and know the specific ways to handle them.
 Our team of motorcycle accident lawyers will look at the short-term and long-term medical expenses and financial consequences of your motorcycle accident injury and all possible sources of financial compensation.

 Request a free case evaluation from our legal team for help with your case.
 Our attorneys work on a contingency fee basis, meaning there are no upfront costs or legal fees – we only get paid if you win.